-After opening on a firm note, the Indian Markets continued to trade in the positive territory.
-Sectoral indices are trading on a mixed note with stocks from the banking and software sectors leading the gains.
-However engineering stocks are witnessing selling pressure.
+After opening firm, the Indian Markets have continued to edge upwards.
+Sectoral indices are trading on a mixed note with stocks from the pharma and mining sectors leading the gains.

-The BSE-Sensex is trading up 52 points (up 0.2%) and the NSE-Nifty is trading up 22 points (up 0.3%).
-The BSE Mid Cap index is trading up by 0.4% while the BSE Small Cap index is trading up 0.8%.
-The rupee is trading at 66.33 to the US dollar.
+The BSE-Sensex is trading up 331 points (up 1.3%) and the NSE-Nifty is trading up 106 points (up 1.4%).
+The S&P BSE Midcap index is trading up by 1.8% while the S&P BSE Smallcap index is trading up by nearly 2%.
+The rupee is trading at 66.03 to the US dollar.

 Stocks in the mining space are trading mixed with Vedanta Ltd and MMTC Ltd leading the gains.
 As per a financial daily, Coal India is expecting to save more than Rs 10 bn by implementing a new tendering process for its procurements starting this year.
 The company has shifted the procurement process to a reverse auction method on an electronic platform.
 Here the ceiling price is fixed by Coal India and its eight subsidiaries and sellers compete to win a contract by reducing prices.
 Going by this, the company has already saved close to Rs 6 bn in purchasing explosives for a two-year contract period.
 Stock of Coal India is currently trading down by 0.4%.